-Berlin Christmas market attack detainee may not be driver, police say
+Berlin Christmas market attacker could be at large, authorities admit

 Are you in the area?
 Did you see what happened?
 You can WhatsApp us on +44 7435 939 154 to share your experiences and images.
 Please tag #CNNiReport in your message.

-Berlin (CNN)An asylum seeker detained by police after a large truck was rammed into a Christmas market in Berlin may not have been the driver, Berlin police said.
+Berlin (CNN)An asylum seeker detained by police after a large truck was rammed into a Berlin Christmas market may not have been the driver, German authorities said Tuesday, leading to fears that the attacker could still be at large.

-Berlin Police President Klaus Kandt said that officials could not be certain that the man, who was picked up about a mile away from where 12 people were killed and 48 others injured on Monday evening, was the attacker.
+Berlin Police President Klaus Kandt said that officials could not be certain that the man in custody -- who was picked up about a mile away from where 12 people were killed and 48 others injured -- was responsible for the attack on Monday evening.

-Moments before he spoke, German Interior Minister Thomas De Maiziere said that the detainee was "probably from Pakistan" and that he had denied any involvement in the incident.

 German authorities are investigating the incident as a terror attack.